-During a typical inventory round, the EPC data, as specified by the EPC length, is checked for parity errors.
-If an error is detected in the EPC data at IC power-up, the tag will respond with a zero-length EPC.
+At IC power-up, up to the first 128 bits of EPC data, depending on the EPC length, is checked for parity errors.
+During a typical inventory round, the entire EPC data, depending on the EPC length, is checked for parity errors.
+At IC power-up, if an error is detected in the EPC data up to the first 128 bits of EPC data, the tag will respond with a zero-length EPC.
 If an error is detected in the PC word, the tag will respond with a zero-length EPC and an inverted PacketCRC.
-If an error is detected in the EPC data during a normal inventory but after IC power-up, the tag will respond with the EPC data and an inverted PacketCRC.
+If an error is detected in the EPC data during a normal inventory but after IC power-up, including an error after the first 128 bits of EPC data, the tag will respond with the EPC data and an inverted PacketCRC.
 If there are no parity errors, the tag will respond with the expected EPC data.